I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of the Nando’s chicken recipe.

 Here are the steps:

-- Heat some oil in the grill pan over medium heat.
+- Heat some oil in the grill pan over medium to high heat.

 - When the pan is hot, grill the chicken skin side down until it forms the charred marks.
 Then turn to the other side and continue grilling.

 - The grill pan behaves differently than the open fire grill, as the side of the chicken will not be brown effectively.
-To overcome this problem, lift the chicken with tongs to char all sides of the chicken.
+To overcome this problem and get the best result, lift the chicken with tongs to char all sides of the chicken.
 Move the chicken from time to time to ensure it is grilled evenly.

 If you are using the open fire to grill the chicken, the heat from the charcoal is sufficient to cook the chicken effectively.
 However, this is not the case when cooking it with a grill pan.
 There is a chance that the surface is already brown and charred, but the inside is still raw.
 Therefore, I remove the chicken from the grill pan when the charred marks are formed, then transfer it to the oven to finish cooking.